lldap/lldap/example_configs/gitea.md

 The `Map LDAP groups to Organization teams` config is JSON formatted and can be extended to as many groups as needed.

 Replace every instance of `dc=example,dc=com` with your configured domain.

+# Configuration for Gitea in `simple auth` mode

+* The configuration method is the same as `BindDN` mode.
+* `BindDN` and `password` are not required
+* Gitea will not be able to pre-sync users, user account will be created at login time.